 Key actions: Nourishes Liver Yin.
 Nourishes Kidney Yin.

 Er Zhi Wan is a 2-ingredient Chinese Medicine formula.
 Invented in 1534 AD, it belongs to the category of formulas that nourish Yin and tonify.

 Key actions: Nourishes Yin and tonifies Yang of the Kidneys.
 Clears Empty Heat.
 Regulates the Directing and Penetrating Vessels.

-Er Xian Tang is a 6-ingredient Chinese Medicine formula with Curculigo Rhizomes (Xian Mao) and Epimedium Herbs (Yin Yang Huo) as principal ingredients.
+Er Xian Tang is a 6-ingredient Chinese Medicine formula.
 Invented in 1950 AD, it belongs to the category of formulas that tonify Yin and Yang.